traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br/>
 <br/>

+^ There were several steps i had to take to make this necklace.

+^ There were 2 things i wasn't sure if they were even possible when i started:
+^ 1. running ml models in node instead of browser
+^ 2. run ml models in node on a rpi so i wanted to tackle those first before i invested time in making a wearable.

 ---

 ## TensorFlow.js

+^ i wanted to do all the machine learning in JS.

 ^ Library for training & running machine learning models in the browser (or Node.js)

 ^ it's mostly geared towards the browser

+^ there are other libraries but this is well-supported with many pre-trained models and info on the internet.

 ---